 - Attain a passing score on the computer-based, multiple-choice examination assessing basic and clinical veterinary sciences knowledge.

 STEP 4: Pass hands-on clinical skills assessment

-- Successfully complete a postgraduate, rigorous, standardized, and multi-day hands-on assessment of
+- Successfully complete a postgraduate, rigorous, standardized, and multi-day hands-on assessment of clinical veterinary skills.

 A candidate is awarded an ECFVG certification once all four steps are completed.
 Each of the four steps is to be completed in order.
 Students in their final year at non-accredited veterinary colleges may register and proceed through ECFVG Steps 2 and 3 prior to graduation.